What Is It About?

 There are a number of ways we can clear the energy, including doing something physical in nature, imagining the emotion leaving our body, or for more intense emotions, there is a variety of different therapies and alternative forms of energy healing that can also help.

-This short video has been created to help the imagination process:
+The short video below has been created to help imagine emotional energy leave the body, using the following visualisation process:

-• Imagine holding a ball of energy in your hands, and ‘charging’ it with the feeling of love, and anything else that would help to offset it (especially any feelings that were missing in the situation)
+Imagine holding a ball of energy in your hands, and ‘charging’ it with the feeling of love, and anything else that would help to offset it (especially any feelings that were missing in the situation)

-• Imagine any residual Disgust energy flowing out of your body, into the ball, and being transformed into the positive equivalent.
+Imagine any residual Anger energy flowing out of your body, into the ball, and being transformed into the positive equivalent.

-• Once all the residual energy has left, imagine the ball shooting far out into the atmosphere and dissolving into pure white light energy.
+Once all the residual energy has left, imagine the ball shooting far out into the atmosphere and dissolving into pure white light energy.